Language lessons across the USA and Canada

 Kannada

 Under 4% of the population of India speaks Kannada, equating to around 55 million people.
 As seems to be typical of many of India’s languages, Kannada has its roots in the Dravidian civilization.
-Kannada is spoken in the states of Karnataka, Kerala, Maharashtra, Tamil Nadu, and Andhra Pradesh.
+So, where can you hear this language?
+Mainly, in the states of Karnataka, Kerala, Maharashtra, Tamil Nadu, and Andhra Pradesh.

 Malayalam

-Just over 3% of India’s population speaks Malayalam, meaning around 33 million speakers use the language as their native tongue.
-Yet another language with Dravidian civilization roots, Malayalam can be found in the states of Kerala, Puducherry, and Lakshadweep.
+Just over 3% of India’s population speaks Malayalam.
+This means around 33 million speakers use this language as their native tongue.
+Another language with Dravidian civilization roots, Malayalam is very popular in the states of Kerala, Puducherry, and Lakshadweep.

 Learning a new language?
 Check out our free placement test to see how your level measures up!